 When a SampleToGroupBox with grouping_type equal to 'bwap' is present, an accompanying SampleGroupDescriptionBox with the same grouping type shall be present and contain the ID of the group that the samples belong to.

 A BWC random access sample group entry identifies a channel group linked to samples within this sample group.

+All instances of the SampleToGroupBox for the BWC random access sample group shall include grouping_type_parameter.
+The syntax and semantics of grouping_type_parameter are specified for the BWC random access sample group as follows.

+{

+unsigned int(16) substream_id; unsigned int (16) reserved = 0;

+}

+substream_id specifies the identifier of the target substream, as given in the associated BWC random access sample group description.
 X.6.2.2 Syntax

 abstract class WaveformSampleGroupEntry (unsigned int(32) grouping_type)extends SampleGroupDescriptionEntry (grouping_type)